thelukasssheee/CarND-Traffic-Sign-Classifier-P2/README.md

 | 60 km/h				| No challenge: clearly visible	 |	0.00			| Not detected at all, although clearly visible and not too large!          |
 | 80 km/h				| Speed sign (forest) 			 |	0.83			| Clearly detected. 														|
 | Yield					| Yield sign (damaged) 			 |	1.00			| Clearly detected.															|

+I visualized the top 5 candidates which were picked by the traffic sign classifier.
+It was especially surprising, that a yield sign was proposed instead of stop signs for the first two samples!

 ![alt text][image13]